If your business is registered for VAT, you’ve probably heard all about Making Tax Digital (MTD), and MTD for VAT in particular.

 Many businesses register voluntarily because it makes their operation appear more professional – especially when selling to other businesses.

 The goal of Making Tax Digital for VAT is to simplify VAT accounting.
-So if you’ve been put off previously by the administrative requirements of VAT accounting then it’s a great opportunity.
+So if you’ve been put off previously by the admin requirements of VAT accounting, it’s a great opportunity.